The best drones on the market for every drone pilot – from amateur hobbyist to aspiring quadcopter careerist.

 At the end of the day, no drone is perfect, and most of the time you’re sacrificing in one area to benefit in another.
 In the case of the Mavic Air, the small size, light weight, and portability of this drone means that the battery is on the small side, putting the maximum flight time around 21 minutes.

-For that reason, I generally recommend that if folks are purchasing an Air, they spring for DJI’s Fly More Bundle, which includes a total of three lithium batteries as well as some additional useful accessories.
-It won’t set you back too much more, and I think most people find that it’s worth it.
+For that reason, we generally recommend that if folks are purchasing an Air, they spring for DJI’s Fly More Bundle, which includes a total of three lithium batteries as well as some additional useful accessories.
+It won’t set you back too much more, and we think most people find that it’s worth it.

 DJI Mavic 2 Pro